 Primary Care Doctor

 All patients, whether they go to an ER center or not should see their family doctor.
 A family doctor will have records of your full medical history.
 Therefore, the family physician will have a better understanding of your family and emotional needs than other doctors because he/she sees patients on a regular basis.
 The family care physician also serves as a point-person for all the other specialists and therapists the car accident victim may see.
-First, this means that he/she should receive reports from all the specialists and therapists the victim sees. this way there is one doctor who understand your full medical situation.
+First, this means that he/she should receive reports from all the specialists and therapists the victim sees. this way there is one doctor who understands your full medical situation.
 Secondly, the primary care doctor is often the person, along with your Florida car accident victim lawyer, who will make recommendations for which other doctors you need to see.

 These doctors treat broken bones and fractures.
 If an X-Ray shows that a bone is broken, they may perform a surgery to repair the damage.
 They often put arms, legs, and other parts of the bodies into casts so that the bone can heal properly.
-Non-surgical treatments often involve some form or rehabilitation.
+Non-surgical treatments often involve some form of rehabilitation.
 Orthopedists also have special training in all parts of the musculoskeletal system including muscles, nerves, joints, ligaments, and tendons – in addition to the bones.
-Also, many orthopedists specialize in treating the bones of the hands, feet, arm, leg, foot, ankle, knee hip and spine.
+Also, many orthopedists specialize in treating the bones of the hands, feet, arm, leg, foot, ankle, knee hip, and spine.

 Pain Management doctor